maytheu/mini-blog/README.md

-A blog using react and nidejs
+A blog using react and nodejs